 We are also embarking on an ambitious “Invest to Save” energy efficiency programme as we seek to achieve our long term objectives and targets.
 Each year the University makes 5% of its energy costs available for such initiatives.
 Recent examples include Horticultural LED lighting in our Henfaes and Memorial glasshouses, the installation of waterless urinals, retrofitting water efficient shower heads in our halls of residences, and the purchase of 3 electric vehicles to replace end of life diesel vans in our Property and Campus Services fleet.
 If you have a suggestion for such a project please get in touch with firstname.lastname@example.org.

 Do your bit for Bangor, for Gwynedd and for Wales...

 Here at Bangor we have a Sustainability Pledge that we want everyone to sign up to.
 Just a few simple actions that you can take to make a big difference to our environmental performance (you’re probably doing them already – but we’d still like you to sign up to show your commitment!)

 - Our Sustainability Policy

 - Calculating your Carbon Footprint

-If you spot any pollution or other environmental incidents at the University don’t hesitate to let us know straight away by phoning the Environmental Manager on Extension 3597 and completing the Environmental Incident Report form.
+If you spot any pollution or other environmental incidents at the University please don’t hesitate to let us know straight away by phoning the Safety & Compliance Manager on extension 3607 and completing the Environmental Incident Report form.